OVIfy/compass-challenge-3/README.md

   npm test runs the command jest --coverage --detectOpenHandles I suggest you use npm test because each time i try to run the tests without the --detectOpenHandles, one of the tests suites fails. and the waring jest returns is something along the line of memory   leak or something like that and at this moment i do not have the experties to tackle that difficulty

-- build and run server
+- build and run server <br />
   after the test result has been displayed you can exit the interactive jest terminal them build the typescript server using the command below
   ```bash
       npm run build
   ```

   after that run the server using
   ```bash
       npm run start
   ```